mw2000/mw2000/README.md

 ## About Me
 - 🔭 I’m working on projects in and around the web3 ecosystem.
-- 🌱 I’m currently learning ZKPs using circom, Algebraic Topology, and Quantum Error Correction.
+- 🌱 I’m currently learning about ZKPs using circom, Algebraic Topology, Verifiable Data Structures, and Quantum Error Correction.
 - 👯 I’m looking to collaborate on Web3 infra projects, Nodes, Public blockchains, etc.
+- 🌉 I'm Based in San Francisco.
 - 💬 Ask me about Web3, Quantum computing.
 - 📫 How to reach me: DM on Twitter, or email at mwadekar [at] gmail [dot] com.